Skip to Content

 Florida Black Bear

-The Florida Black bear is the only bear found in Florida, and its fur is black with no variation in color like the black bears found elsewhere.
-They are concentrated in just eight habitats and roam over large areas, foraging for food.
+The Florida Black bear is the only bear found in Florida, and its fur is black with no variation in color like black bears found elsewhere.
+They are concentrated in just eight areas which they roam around, foraging for food.

-They can run faster than a human Olympic athlete but rarely use their speed.
-Their excellent smell means they can detect food from more than 1,500 meters away, and their bear courage will have them enter the human territory, scavenging for food in urban areas.
+They can run faster than a human Olympic athlete but rarely use their speed to catch their prey.
+Their excellent smell means they can detect food from more than 1,500 meters away, and they can often be seen in urban areas scavenging for food.

-Overall, they are solitary except during mating season and the short time after.
-It is interesting to note that black bears do not hibernate.
-However, they laze around in their dens during the winter months, which are very mild in Florida.
+The Florida black bear is solitary except during mating season and the short time after.
+While they do not hibernate, they will laze around in their dens during the winter months, which are very mild in Florida.

 If you want more details on black bears, I have written a complete guide here.